OpenPIV/openpiv.github.com/faq.md

 title: Frequently Asked Questions
 ---

+### What is Particle Image Velocimetry (PIV)
+It is optical method for fluid flow measurements.
+Read more on the Wikipedia https://en.wikipedia.org/wiki/Particle_image_velocimetry

 ### What is OpenPIV?

 OpenPIV is a user-friendly software for Particle Image Velocimetry.
-It incorporates modules written in Matlab, Python and C++ that allows to estimate the velocity fields from images of particles and post-process the fields to obtain important fluid dynamics quantities such as vorticity, rate-of-strain, dissipation and Reynolds stresses in the case of turbulent flows.
+It contains software in Python, Matlab, and C++ that allows to estimate the velocity fields from images of particles and post-process the fields to obtain important fluid dynamics quantities such as vorticity, rate-of-strain, dissipation and Reynolds stresses in the case of turbulent flows.
+The main development focus now is on **Python** version.

-OpenPIV was written in Matlab (tm) in 1998 and was extended using Python and C++ (with Qt4 user interface).
-OpenPIV is designed to be portable: it supposedly runs on UNIX, Mac and  PCs under Windows or Linux.
+OpenPIV was originally written in Matlab (tm) in 1998 but switched to Python.
+OpenPIV is designed to be portable: it runs on all platforms, on mobiles, and on high performance clusters and on virtual machines.

 ### Why OpenPIV was created?